ing-bank/vscode-psl/README.md

 }
 ```

 > Added in v1.8.0 are the fields `serverType` and `encoding`.
 Their default values are "SCA$IBS" and "utf8", respectively.
-Use intellisense while editing the configuration file for more details.

 Here you can store a global array of configurations.
 Any project can read from this configuration.
 Use auto-complete and hover suggestions for hints about using the configuration file.